aceoyame/OpenEQC/README.md

 - OpenSSL (This is bundled with project, in Dependencies folder)
 - zlib (in Dependencies folder)

+Required Files
+---
+- Download the maps and database files from http://newagesoldier.com/myfiles/openeqc/
+- MISC folder has all files required to run the server.

 Setup
 ---
 You may need to make updates the the location of includes and lib folders for MySQL and ActivePerl if they are not in the default locations: